Al-Fayha Club: First piece of silverware

+King Cup winners and AFC Champions League debut

-Al-Fayha partook in the 2021–22 King Cup, with their first match being against Abha whom they routed 4-0 to progress to the quarter-finals.
-In the quarter-final they faced Al-Batin, whom they beat 2-1.
-In the semi-final they were up against Al-Ittihad in a highly contested and hard fought match in which Al-Fayha came up on top to win 1-0 and advance to a historic first cup final.
-Al-Fayha would face Al-Hilal in the final.
-The two sides were locked at 1-1 after extra time with Al Fayha prevailing in the penalty shootout thanks to a superb performance from their Serbian goalkeeper Vladimir Stojkovic to clinch their maiden Saudi King’s Cup at the King Abdullah Sports City Stadium.
-In doing so, Al-Fayha qualified for the 2023–24 AFC Champions League qualifying play-offs.
+Al Fayha partook in the 2021–22 King Cup, with their first match being against Abha whom they routed 4–0 to progress to the quarter-finals.
+In the quarter-final they faced Al-Batin, whom they beat 2–1.
+In the semi-final they were up against Al Ittihad in a highly contested and hard-fought match in which Al Fayha came up on top to win 1–0 and advance to a historic cup final.
+Al Fayha would face Al Hilal in the final.The two sides were locked at 1–1 after extra time with Al Fayha prevailing in the penalty shootout thanks to a superb performance from their Serbian goalkeeper Vladimir Stojkovic to clinch their maiden Saudi King's Cup at the King Abdullah Sports City Stadium and also qualified them to the first 2023–24 AFC Champions League group stage.
+On 3 October 2023 in the AFC Champions League group stage fixtures, Al-Fayha recorded their first win in a 2–0 victory against Pakhtakor of Uzbekistan with both goal scored by Abdelhamid Sabiri.
+Al Fayha finished as group runners-up with 9 points which send the club to the Round of 16 fixtures against Al Nassr.
+However the club bowed out from the AFC Champions League after a 3–0 defeat on aggregate.